-Generally speaking, a gate-based quantum computer is merely a device that can manipulate quantum states in a unitary way.
-Nowadays, quantum computers are considered to be able to solve a whole bunch of combinatorial problems that, a couple of years ago, some people thought might never be solved~\cite{Shor_1997}.
-Some kinds of complex combinatorial problems are equivalent or can be mapped to problems in mathematical game theory.
-With game theory, decision processes can be modeled and this raises the question about the individual strategies a player or a party should follow in order to optimize the outcome of a predefined target function.
-Since some games, in general, can be incredibly difficult to be fully calculated, new methods of computation might be necessary in order to solve them as large optimization problems.
+Generally, a gate-based quantum computer is a device that manipulates quantum states unitarily.
+Today, quantum computers are considered capable of solving problems that, until recently, were thought to be intractable~\cite{Shor_1997}.
+Some complex combinatorial problems are equivalent to, or can be mapped to, problems in mathematical game theory.
+Game theory can be used to model decision processes, raising the question of which individual strategies a player or party should follow to optimize the outcome of a predefined target function.
+Since some games are extremely difficult to solve completely, new computational methods may be necessary to treat them as large optimization problems.

-Some of the most very complex games, such as Chess or Go, were thought to be incalculable for decades.
-The reason for this is the incredibly large computation time, firstly estimated by Shannon to be $\sim 10^{90}$ years by 1950 using a 2 kHz computer for around $10^{120}$ possibilities.
+Some of the most complex games, such as chess or Go, were considered computationally infeasible for decades.
+The reason is the enormous computation time, estimated by Shannon in 1950 as approximately $\sim 10^{90}$ years on a 2 kHz computer for around $10^{120}$ possibilities.

-In mere terms of state-space size, a quantum computer with roughly 400 logical, error corrected qubits~\cite{Dalzell_2020} might be able to handle it.
-However, many board games like Checkers~\cite{checkers}, Nine-Men-Morris~\cite{ninemenmorris} have been solved already on traditional hardware, or, as in Chess, Shogi or Go, computers clearly outperform humans~\cite{alphazero}.
+In terms of state-space size alone, a quantum computer with roughly 400 logical, error-corrected qubits~\cite{Dalzell_2020} might be able to handle it.
+However, many board games, such as checkers~\cite{checkers} and Nine Men's Morris~\cite{ninemenmorris}, have already been solved on traditional hardware.
+In others, such as chess, Shogi, and Go, computers clearly outperform humans~\cite{alphazero}.

-Card game play is a recent objective of research for making choices with imperfect-information, and current card game solvers are beginning to challenge human supremacy.
-Notably we find research on Bridge~\cite{DBLP:journals/corr/abs-1911-07960} and Skat~\cite{DBLP:conf/socs/Edelkamp19}.

-In this work we will show that quantum computing is suited to deal with the large state spaces in incomplete information games using the game of Skat as a case study.
+Card-game play has recently become a research objective for decision making under imperfect information, and current card-game solvers are beginning to challenge human pre-eminence.
+Notably, there is research on Bridge~\cite{DBLP:journals/corr/abs-1911-07960} and Skat~\cite{DBLP:conf/socs/Edelkamp19}.
+This work shows that quantum computing is suited to deal with large state spaces in incomplete-information games, using Skat as a case study.

-Skat~\cite{Schettler} as a card game \emph{drosophila} poses many combinatorial search challenges such as cooperative and adversarial behaviors (among the players), randomness (in the deal), and partial knowledge (due to hidden cards).
-With three players and 32 cards it is more compact than Bridge, but with the additional uncertainty of two cards in the Skat, full of subtleties.
+As a card-game, Skat~\cite{Schettler} poses many combinatorial search challenges, such as cooperative and adversarial behavior among the players, randomness in the deal, and partial knowledge due to hidden cards.
+With three players and 32 cards, it is more compact than Bridge, but the additional uncertainty introduced by the two cards in the Skat creates many subtleties.